 The practice of writing such statements would have been initiated in order to review the defeated battles on the battlefield and to meet the administrative need to find new tactics.
 Such administrative management documents are tools for building control, handling complaints, reviewing mistakes, developing and improving, gaining trust and credibility and many more.
 These will later become our historical documents.
 We can learn such administrative culture from the military phase of the Tamil Eelam liberation struggle.
 It is necessary to see how it can be applied in a civil administration to improve the Tamil diaspora society.
 For that, the records must be created!

 Co-operation between Tamil organisations

 In the Western education system, social skills, such as cooperation, is taught and practised by the students in their daily practical education.
 Tamil children as they get older, work effectively in a Western workplace or other Western platforms.
 But the same Tamil adults are having challenges at Tamil platforms.
 Why?

 This massive difference and the double standard environment creates a massive psychological paradox for Tamil children and young people growing up in the diaspora.
 As a result, many take a distance from the Tamil structures.

-Here is an example of continuity and co-operation between diverse organisations.
+Here is an example of continuity and cooperation between diverse organisations.
 They will contribute to the impact on the culture of the diaspora Tamil society.
-Incorporated social skill development in organisations such as Tamil schools, sports clubs, arts / cultural centres can contribute to develop Tamil and social skills.
+Incorporated social skill development in organisations such as Tamil schools, sports clubs, arts / cultural centres can contribute to developing Tamil and social skills.
 These social skills should then be followed in organisations for young people and adults.